Upwork Review: Is It Right for Your Business?

 Create To-do Lists

 You can make to-do lists, which create tiles of tasks with the information and a non-binding due date.
-Freelancers can mark them as done, and you can sort by completed and incomplete tasks.
+Freelancers can mark them as done, and you can sort by complete and incomplete tasks.
 These lists are between you and your freelancer and do not affect their job scores.

-Set up Mid-contract Feedback
+Set Up Mid-contract Feedback

 You can set up private or public feedback with the client once a project ends.
 Mid-contract feedback, however, can be left before the project ends and is public.
 It shows up on the freelancer or agency work history but does not factor in the job success score.
 With some feedback (like mid-contract), you can choose to provide it; otherwise, the freelancer requests it.
 Freelancers cannot respond to public feedback.